cosmos72/stmx/README.md

   in the other ports.

   `FULL?` always returns t, since it is not possible to put values in a port.
-  `EMPTY?' returns t if some values are available to read or consume.
+  `EMPTY?` returns t if some values are available to read or consume.
-  `EMPTY!' consumes all values currently available.
+  `EMPTY!` consumes all values currently available.

   It is also possible to use the same port from multiple threads: elements consumed by one thread will not be available to other threads using the same port.

 - `THASH-TABLE` is a transactional hash table.
-  It is created with `(make-instance 'thash-table &key (test 'eql) other-options)`.
+  It is created with `(make-instance 'thash-table [:test test-function] [other-options])`.
   An interesting feature: it accepts exactly the same options as MAKE-HASH-TABLE, including any non-standard option supported by the underlying MAKE-HASH-TABLE implementation.